I’m going to show you how to put together a quick, last-minute Thanksgiving centerpiece DIY that’s a perfect addition to your fall decor.

 Natural Elements like Wheat and Eucalyptus

 I used all sorts of natural elements to adorn the cake stand and you can leave it partially exposed or cover it completely.
-The eucalyptus dries beautifully, and you can do these steps ahead of time if you’d like.
+The eucalyptus dries beautifully, You can do these steps well ahead of time if you’d like because as we know, Thanksgiving Day can be very hectic!

-I also purchased some fresh floral which I placed in small plant cups that I bought years ago to make simple, yet beautiful arrangements.
+I also purchased a couple of bunches of fresh flowers which I placed in small plant cups that I bought years ago to make simple, yet beautiful floral centerpieces.
 I tucked some of the deep plum mums into the cake stand too.
-I also have 2 stems of protea in each.
-It’s very long-lasting too.
+I also have 2 stems of protea in each which is very long-lasting too.

 Candles

 The next step here is adding in some candles.
 I purchased ivory votive candles in metal cups.
-The cups were silver and I painted them very quickly in fall tones so they would match my color scheme.
+The cups of these tea lights were silver.
+I painted them very quickly in fall tones so they would match my autumn color scheme.

 I purchased some small slabs of wood that are actually used for making Christmas tree ornaments.
-They work perfectly for candle holders.
+They work perfectly as candle holders.

 Taper candles are another great option along with the popular flameless pillar candles.